vttresearch/Finnish-building-stock-default-structural-data/README.md

 4. `data/materials.csv`, lists all the different materials and their properties that are relevant for the structures.
 5. `data/sources.csv`, lists the different `sources` for the structural data used in this dataset.
 6. `data/structure_descriptions.csv`,  lists each `structure` by `source`, and their overall properties and descriptions.
-7. `data/structural_layers.csv`, contains the detailed structural data down to individual layers.
+7. `data/structure_layers.csv`, contains the detailed structural data down to individual layers.
 8. `data/types.csv`, contains surface resistances for different types of structures.
-9. `data/ventilation.csv`, contains ventilation properties for different building types and age categories.
+9. `data/ventilation_spaces.csv`, contains thermal resistances for ventilation spaces according to Finnish building code C4 2003.
-10. `data/ventilation_spaces.csv`, contains thermal resistances for ventilation spaces according to Finnish building code C4 2003.
+10. `data/ventilation.csv`, contains ventilation properties for different building types and age categories.

 ## Usage